A prerequisite for this course is CS-250 Algorithms.

 The proof is by contradiction.

 First, let’s prove the direction.
-Suppose for the sake of contradiction that is maximum, but that there exists an augmenting path with respect to .
+Suppose towards contradiction that is maximal, but that there exists an augmenting path with respect to .
 Then is a matching of greater cardinality than , which contradicts the optimality of .

 Then, let’s prove the direction.
 We must prove that the lack of augmenting paths implies that is maximal.
-Suppose toward contradiction that it is not, i.e. that there is a maximal matching such that .
+We’ll prove the contrapositive, so suppose is not maximal, i.e. that there is a maximal matching such that .
 Let ; intuitively, this edge set represents the edges that and disagree on.

 From there on, we reason as follows: